ibnuda/fpmortals/manuscript/complete.md

   implicit def cnil: DerivedEqual[CNil]
 ~~~~~~~~

-A> Scalaz and Shapeless share many type names, when mixing them we often need to
-A> exclude certain elements from the import, e.g.
-A>
 A> Scalaz dan Shapeless berbagi banyak nama tipe.
 Saat menggunakan secara bersamaan,
 A> sering kali kita harus mengecualikan beberapa elemen dari impor.
 Mis,
 A>